Common Chinese New Year traditions

 Contrary to what you might think, your zodiac year does not bring you good luck.
 Stories from the olden days say that a person’s fortune fluctuates during this year, and if you’re not careful, it can spiral into a time of bad luck instead.

-So if you’re born in the upcoming year of the Rat, it might be time to stock up on red undies so your luck won’t run out this year.
+So if you’re born in the year of the Rabbit, it might be time to stock up on red undies so your luck won’t run out this year.

 5. Having reunion dinners